anvitha-sm/safe-transportation/finalpost.md

 In our semi-structured interviews, we uncovered from user anecdotes that there are a wide variety of aspects that make users feel unsafe: lighting, crime, cleanliness, foot traffic, sidewalk breaks, suspicious people, etc. We asked interviewees what they prioritize most: safety, speed, or cost.
 Almost all users said safety is the most important factor when traveling.
 However, none of the users, across the survey and interviews, reported ever using a safe transportation app, but instead, traditional navigation apps that focus on efficiency and speed.
 Thus, there’s a clear gap between user needs and the technology that actually exists and is frequently used: our project can aim to bridge this gap.

-Different users find different travel criteria unsafe to different extents.
+*1) Different users find different travel criteria unsafe to different extents*

 Although almost all users rated safety as the most important factor, that doesn’t explain the sub-criterias of safety.
 Our interviews with users highlighted different unique anecdotes.
 Some users were afraid of traveling alone at night, some were afraid of being in an uncrowded place, some were afraid of being attacked and not being able to defend themselves, some were afraid of waiting at bus stops, etc. We tried grouping these many anecdotes into seven general situations for our survey to gauge more user perceptions.

 Looking at the User Perceptions of Unsafe Situations plot from our survey, we can see that every of the seven “unsafe” situations are ranked every position from 1 through 7 by at least one of our 25 respondents.
 Specifically, there seems to be a near equal spread for each situation across the seven potential ratings.
 Thus, it would be unfair of us to simply rank how safe routes are without taking into account how the specific user even defines safety.

-Gender and race influence user reactions to potential threats to safety
+*2) Gender and race influence user reactions to potential threats to safety*

 Almost every interviewee agreed that not being a man or being a person of color makes them feel more unsafe in the same situations as those who are not marginalized.
 Many users reported that if they were a man or White, they would not bat an eye at situations like traveling at night or in uncrowded places because they wouldn’t feel threatened by a potential attack.
 This furthers the need for a project that not only focuses on safe transportation, but specifically for women and people of color because these are the populations who feel higher levels of unsafety when traveling.

 Based on this user research, we designed our problem statement and our design goals to match what our users would find useful to alleviate their transportation concern.